ENG1-Group-2/ENG1-Group-2.github.io---archive/docs/one/weekly_updates.md

 # Break/WK1 - Starting to Code

+* Dengy started on the group organisation document.
+* Vivek started coding with the plan to hand the code over to Sam the following week.
+* Used tiled and started collect the assets to build it.
+* Added links to a markdown file within the assets folder to keep track of what is being used.

+* Still waiting on architecture diagrams - we already had it written up but it needed to be implemented using UML diagrams.

 # Break/WK2 - Character Movement

+* Sam implement character movement based upon the tutorial some of us completed.
+* Vivek spoke about his code over a Discord call.
+* Start to learn about how to use tiled Object Layers within LibGDX.
+* Automatic customer movement where they randomly choose a recipe and this is printed to the terminal.

+* Still waiting on architecture diagrams - we already had it written up, but it needed to be implemented using UML diagrams.

 # Break/WK3 - Merry Christmas!

+* No work done but this was factored in during planning.
+* No Gantt Chart update for this week.

 # Break/WK4 - Limited Work due to Exam Revision

+* Ingredient Station screen implemented.
+* Using screen manager for multiple screens/
+* Help screen to display what ingredients user has as well as the recipes.
+* Recipes now saved within an array list.

+* Lack of communication/ progress over Christmas has significantly affect the workflow.

+# Spr/WK1 - Exam Week